deton57/oke-labs/oke-rancher/vm.md

 ## Welcome to part 1 - Creating the Rancher ##
-This will be the first step in our lab.
+The first step in our lab is creating the Rancher.
-Our task is to create a virtual machine, with everything we need in order to create a Kubernetes cluster.
+Our mission is to create a Virtual machine and set it up everything we need to create a Kubernetes cluster.

-In this section we will focus on 3 steps we need to create.
+In this section we will focus on the following 3 steps:
-1. Virtual Cloud Network + Subnet for the virtual machine
+1. Create Virtual Cloud Network and Subnet for the virtual machine
-2. Add HTTPS/443 rule to the security list, in order to connect to Rancher.
+2. Add HTTPS/443 rule to the security list, in order to connect to Rancher
-3. Virtual machine with Oracle Developer image, in order to create a Docker.
+3. Create Virtual machine with Oracle Cloud Developer image, in order to create a Docker

 Step 1:

-## Create a Virtual Cloud Network + Subnet ##
+## Create Virtual Cloud Network and Subnet ##

-After you are connected to your cloud account, you will see the following dashboard screen.
+Once connected to your cloud account, you will see the dashboard screen.

-Open the side menu and go to Networking.
+Open the side menu and go to Networking:

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/menu-networking.PNG)